Agricultural chemical use

 In most cases, agricultural chemicals are referred to as 'pesticides' and include herbicides, fungicides, insecticides and pest animal baits.

 Many of these chemicals are hazardous and present risks to human and animal health, the environment and trade if not used correctly.
-To manage these risks, agricultural chemical use is regulated and monitored in Victoria by the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+To manage these risks, agricultural chemical use is regulated and monitored in Victoria by the department.

 Aerial spraying of agricultural chemicals